Houston Christian Huskies baseball: NAIA years

 The Huskies competed at the NAIA level from 1966 to 1969 and again from 1990 to 2007.
-The team played as an NAIA independent eight of those seasons (1990, 91, 92, 93, 94, 95, 96, 98).
+The team played as an NAIA independent twelve of those seasons (1966-1969, 1990-1996, and 1998).
 They also competed in the Big State conference for one season (1997) winning the conference championship.
 The Huskies competed in the Red River Athletic Conference for the final nine seasons (1999–2007) as an NAIA member winning the RRAC conference championship eight of the nine seasons (1999, 2000, 2001, 2002, 2004, 2005, 2006, 2007) and the RRAC conference tournament championship seven times (1999, 2000, 2001, 2002, 2004, 2005, 2006).
 In 1969, the Huskies played in the 1969 NAIA Area II Area Tournament, going 1-2.
+Ray Zaragoza threw a seven-inning perfect game in the first game of a home doubleheader against Bishop College on April 27, 1968.

 NCAA Division I years

 In 2008, Houston Baptist transitioned to Division I (NCAA) competing as an independent for the first two seasons at the Division I level.
 From 2010 to 2013, the Huskies competed in the Great West Conference winning the conference tournament championship in 2013.
 The team was a finalist in the 2011 and 2012 conference tournaments.
 Houston Baptist University became a member of the Southland Conference before the start of the 2013–14 season.
-The Huskies won the Southland Conference Baseball Tournament in their second season as a SLC member.
+The Huskies won the Southland Conference Baseball Tournament in their second season as an SLC member.
 In winning the tournament, the Huskies won the SLC auto-bid to the NCAA Division I baseball tournament.
 The 2015 NCAA Division I baseball tournament marked the Huskies' first appearance in the tournament.
+They also qualified for the 2025 NCAA Division I baseball tournament.

+Facilities

+The Huskies (known as the Spartans prior to the conclusion of the 1965 season) split their 1965 home games between Andy Anderson Field in Memorial Park and the new HBC Diamond.
+HBC Diamond was the home for Houston Baptist Baseball until the program's first stint ended in 1970 and part of right field became the site of a then-future shopping center.
+The location of HBC Diamond was directly northeast of Sharp Gym on what is now a Houston Christian University-owned shopping center.

+Houston Baptist Baseball played at nearby Bayland Park from 1990-1992.

+The Huskies opened Husky Field in 1993 and continue to play at the venue as of 2024.
+Construction began on a 7,200 square-foot indoor training facility behind the right field line in September 2022 which has since been completed.
+Lights were installed around the venue in time for the 2025 season.
+The first night game took place on February 14, 2025, in the second game of a doubleheader against Central Michigan.